dreamcat4/docker-images/irc/README.md

 ### irssi

 Assuming that you have changed the znc username and password, then you must also change those `/server` lines in the irssi config file.
 To use your new znc nick name and password.
 This file is located at `/config/irssi/config`.

+### Notifications to your i-Devices, android, Desktop, etc.

+The recommended notification system to use is znc's [`*push`] module](https://github.com/jreese/znc-push).
+Which you will need to configure for your target device.
+Unfortunately ATTO znc push only [supports 1 service at a time](https://github.com/jreese/znc-push/issues/162).

+However both irssi and weechat are also kept running all of the time.
+So in addition to znv `*push`, you can also install any extra notifications addons / scripts for those programs as you wish.

 ### IRC Data